Monthly Archives: May 2011

 It’s ‘cause you’re psychopaths!

 I see the MiddleClass as psychopaths.
-When you say the word psychopath.
-Images of axe wielding homicidal maniacs come to mind.
-But the truth is considerably less histrionic.
-And comes in the form of the compulsive liar who always gets what they want.
-The social butterfly who leaves a whirlwind of destruction in their wake.
-Or the “interspecies predator” who controls others to satisfy their own selfish needs.
+When you say the word psychopath, images of axe wielding homicidal maniacs come to mind, but the truth is considerably less histrionic, and comes in the form of the compulsive liar who always gets what they want, the social butterfly who leaves a whirlwind of destruction in their wake, or the “interspecies predator” who controls others to satisfy their own selfish needs.

 The checklist is the psycho-diagnostic tool most commonly used to assess psychopaths.
 It is a clinical rating scale of twenty items.